 We’ve partnered with NIA Productions and the Anderson & Bert Cade Fulton Foundation to showcase plays featuring local actors, playwrights, and directors.

-Writing Classes
+Writing Workshop

 Power in the Pen provides a safe space for underserved writers with free weekly writing classes, editing services, and publishing support in a workshop setting.